Richard Roundtree: Career

 Starting from the same year, Roundtree appeared in the television series The Closer as retired colonel D. B. Walter; in 2006, he starred in the science fiction drama series Heroes as Charles Deveaux, the terminally ill father of main character Simone Deveaux (Tawny Cypress).
 He then appeared as Eddie Sutton's father-in-law in several episodes of family drama series Lincoln Heights, (Note: In season one, his car is rear-ended.
 In season two, he contemplates divorce.) before playing a supporting role in the 2008 film Speed Racer, a live-action adaptation of the eponymous Japanese manga.
 During the same year, he also appeared in the TV series Knight Rider as the father of FBI agent Carrie Ravai (Sydney Tamiia Poitier).
 Starting from 2013, he co-starred as the father of lead character Mary Jane Paul (Gabrielle Union) in the drama series Being Mary Jane, aired on BET.

 In 2019, Roundtree co-starred in the comedy film What Men Want, before once again returning to the role of John Shaft in Shaft, a new sequel to the 2000 film, opposite Samuel L. Jackson and Jessie T. Usher, who portrayed John Shaft II and John Shaft III, respectively.
 Starting from the same year, Roundtree also had a recurring role on Family Reunion.

 Roundtree's final film to be released in his lifetime was Moving On (2023) with Jane Fonda.
-The last film released was Thelma (2024).
+Roundtree's final film was Thelma (2024), released posthumously.

 Personal life, health problems, and death

 Roundtree was married and divorced twice and had five children.
 He married Mary Jane Grant in 1963; the couple had two children before divorcing in 1973.
 He dated actress and TV personality Cathy Lee Crosby shortly thereafter.
 Roundtree later married Karen M. Ciernia in 1980; they had three children together before divorcing in 1998.

 In 1993, Roundtree was diagnosed with breast cancer, and subsequently underwent a double mastectomy and chemotherapy.

 Roundtree died of pancreatic cancer at his home in Los Angeles on October 24, 2023, at the age of 81.
-He was cremated at Chapel of the Pines Crematory.
-His family hosted a memorial service for him at Saint Catherine African Methodist Episcopal Church in New Rochelle, New York on February 17, 2024.